 However this salted caramel version is served in a pot, which takes all the stress out of making it.
 You don't need to worry about the firmness of the set, meaning you can relax and enjoy your main course without dessert anxiety setting in.

-The delicious panna cotta is poured over salted caramel sauce.
-I use my own homemade version (recipe here) but stir bought caramel is fine.
+The delicious vanilla panna cotta is poured over salted caramel sauce.
+I use my own homemade version (recipe here) but store bought caramel is fine.
 Just have a little taste and add extra salt if needed.

 Make sure you don't boil your milk, it needs to be warmed up to help the gelatine and sugar dissolve, but excessive heat will break down the gelatine and stop it working.
 Ideally the milk should be warm when you put a finger into it, but never get so hot that you want to take your finger out.

 To check everything has dissolved, take a pinch of the liquid and rub it between your fingers, there should be no graininess.
 If you can still feel the gelatine, put it back over a low heat and continue to stir gently.

 For other panna cotta recipes try: